Nek-12/AutoFillPostanska/README.md

-# A script to automatically fill inquiries from Postal Savings Bank (Serbia) and product a PDF that is ready to send back via email.
+# A script to automatically fill income inquiries from Postal Savings Bank (Serbia)

 These inquiries come every time a transfer arrives to your account from abroad.
 Filling them out each time is tedious and annoying, hence the nature of this script.